morethanenough-opus/devops-scripts/README.md

 - **Security audit and compliance**: Script to perform security audits and ensure compliance with industry standards.
 - **Secret management**: Scripts for secure management of sensitive data using Hashicorp's Vault.

+### Backup and Restore
+- **Automated backup and restore**: Scripts for automated backup and restore of critical data.

 ### Miscellaneous
-- **Backup and restore**: Scripts for automated backup and restore of critical data.
-- **CI/CD pipeline**: Scripts to set up and manage continuous integration and continuous deployment pipelines using Jenkins.
+- **Environment setup**: Script to set up environment variables and configurations for different environments.
+- **Logging and error handling**: Scripts to handle logging and error handling in scripts.

 ## Technologies Used
 -------------------